casiimir/project-casimiro-east/README.md

 <hr>

-<p align="center">Journaly is a tourism web-app: explore cities, experiences, places and so much more!</p>
+<p align="center"> :world_map: Journaly is a tourism web-app: explore cities, experiences, places and so much more!</p>

 <h2>Technologies used</h2>